 Peter Riddell CBE was appointed as the fifth Commissioner for Public Appointments in April 2016.

-The Commissioner’s main functions are set out in the Public Appointments Order in Council 2016 (PDF) They are:
+The Commissioner’s main functions are set out in the Public Appointments Order in Council 2016 (PDF)

 Monitoring public appointments processes within his remit by: